d4gh0s7/postgres_dump/README.md

 ### Pre-conditions

-This role assumes that the **peer authentication** is enabled at least for the `postgres` (or for the role set through `postgresql_backup_owner`) user account.
-Further scenarios and authentication strategies detections will be progressively added.
+This role assumes that the **peer authentication** is enabled for the user `postgres` (or for the role set through the `postgresql_backup_owner` variable).
+Different scenarios and detections of authentication strategies will be progressively implemented.

 ## Features

 - `postgresql_install_requirements`:
-This role relies on the ansible modules `postgresql_user` / `postgresql_privs` and `expect` in order to perform the tasks related to the temporary user provisioning, when `postgresql_provision_temporary_user` is set to Yes.
+This role relies on the ansible modules (postgresql_user)[https://docs.ansible.com/ansible/latest/modules/postgresql_user_module.html], (postgresql_privs)[https://docs.ansible.com/ansible/latest/modules/postgresql_privs_module.html] and (expect)[https://docs.ansible.com/ansible/latest/modules/expect_module.html] to provision the temporary user when `postgresql_provision_temporary_user` is set to Yes.
-To facilitate the remote system meeting the role's requirements, the variable `postgresql_install_requirements` may be set to Yes and the necessary dependencies will be checked and eventually installed, preventing a failure of the database dump.
+To setup the target system and meet the role's requirements, the variable `postgresql_install_requirements` may be set to Yes and the necessary dependencies will be checked and eventually installed, preventing a failure of the database dump.

 - `postgresql_provision_temporary_user`:
 This role can conditionally, when `postgresql_provision_temporary_user: Yes`, provision a **read only** user with a minimum set of privileges in order to execute the `pg_dumpall` command.
 This is a temporary user that will be dropped immediately after the database dump execution.
-It is flagged to **expire in 1h** in order to be inactive in a scenario where the database dump will be restored.
+It is flagged to **expire in 1d** in order to be inactive in a scenario where the database dump will be restored.
 The username is randomized and stored in a log file archived along with the database dump, to facilitate the deletion after the restore procedure.
 **This feature increases the security and may prevent any accidental or malicious data alteration during the database dump procedure.**

 - `postgresql_dumpall_params`:
-This variable allows to pass a list of options and customize the databse dump command.
+The database dump command can be customized providing a list of options.
 Refer to the role variables set in `defaults/main.yml`, and documented below, for the correct implementation of it

 ## Role Variables